owengage/chess/README.md

 all possible moves allowable.
 This includes checking for en passant, castling, check, checkmate, and stalemate when no moves are available.

-## Current WIP

-Currently trying to rework the use of history.
-I want to remove storing the history of the game so that the game object itself it a cheap object.
-From there I can work on building the chess engine.
-I need the game to be small since I intend to build a move tree out of the game objects.

-I need to
-* Switch away from `std::variant` for storing state of a square.
-Move to custom type that stores all required information in a single byte, rather than 2 (three with new `has_moved` bool).
-This plus maybe shrinking `Loc` should allow a game object to fit in a cache line of the CPU.

 ## TODOs

 * Make promotion part of move generation so that they can be evaluated separately.